 In the mountains and forests of the uplands, the people of Gaunt test their mettle against each other until tensions reach a point where an outside opponent is selected – lest their skirmishing erupt into actual bloodshed.
 The Dane’s Bulwark – the elite soldiers that serve the sept leaders and the Dane – keep order when things get out of hand, and ensure the safety of those they are sworn to protect.
 When war is waged outside the lands of Gaunt, it’s the Bulwark that leads the way.

-Beginning when you choose this archetype at 3rd-level, you have learned the core tenets of the Bulwark.
-Whenever an ally within 5 feet of you is hit by an attack, you may spend your reaction to roll a 1d6 and decrease the damage you or your ally would receive from the attack by the result.
+Beginning when you choose this archetype at 3rd level, you have learned the core tenets of the Bulwark.
+Whenever an ally within 5 feet of you is hit by an attack, you may spend your reaction to roll a 1d6 and decrease the damage your ally would receive from the attack by the result.

 After doing so, you may spend your bonus action on your next turn to grant the same ally an additional 1d6 damage on their next attack before the beginning of your subsequent turn.

 Each option increases to 2d6 at 10th level, and 3d6 at 18th level.

 Starting when you choose this archetype at 3rd you gain advantage on saving throws against Exhaustion as a result of a Forced March.
 You also only need to make a saving throw for every 2 hours you march beyond 8 hours, rather than every hour.

 Upon reaching 7th level, you have learned to keep your hands busy whenever you are on duty.
 You gain proficiency in your choice of tools: (artisan’s tools).

 While you are working with these tools and are not moving, you have advantage on Wisdom (Perception) checks and Dexterity (Initiative) checks.

 When you reach 10th level, you gain advantage on saving throws against magical sleep and the charmed condition.